rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/02-javascript-and-webassembly.md

 **`verovio-toolkit-hum.js`**

-If you need to have support for old browser, there is a [asm.js](https://asmjs.org)) version, which is not recommended for new project.
+If you need to have support for old browsers, there is an [asm.js](https://asmjs.org) version available.
+This version is obsolete and is not recommended for new.
 The file to include is:

 **`verovio-toolkit.js`**